 In 2001, a john school was established by a counseling center in Ann Arbor, but it served those arrested for solicitation in Ypsilanti, so it is discussed here.
 The school – named Learn Every Aspect of Prostitution, or LEAP – was developed by a counseling center, the Home of New Vision, in 2001, after a HNV director traveled to San Francisco to learn about the First Offender Prostitution Program.
 The john school developed for Ypsilanti was modeled after the FOPP, and was designed as a one-day, eight-hour diversion program.
 Like the FOPP, the content of the john school included topics such as health risks, legal risks, impact on communities, impact on those selling and/or being trafficked for commercial sex, healthy relationships, sexual addiction, human trafficking, and substance abuse.
 LEAP classes have not been held since 2009, due to police budget cuts,

-In 2011, however, a representative from the WCSO indicated in an interview with the Ann Arbor News that some johns arrested through the E.A.S.Y. program were still being sent to a required john school course.
+In 2011, however, a representative from the WCSO indicated in an interview with the Ann Arbor News that some sex buyers arrested through the E.A.S.Y. program were still being sent to a required john school course.
 It remains unclear which law enforcement entity or service organization was/is responsible for convening said course, or if it is still in operation.

 - Ypsilanti Police Department